invsbl3/SHA-256-JS/README.md

 I learned this refreshing the `MAP` variable [here in line 32](https://github.com/invsbl3/pacman/blob/main/js/map.js) of this [Pacman Game](https://github.com/invsbl3/pacman) that you can [!!PLAY HERE!!](https://invsbl3.github.io/pacman/)

-These rule doesn't apply only to primitive types, which are:
+This rule doesn't apply only to primitive types, which are:

 `string`, `number`, `boolean`, `null`, `undefined`, `symbol`, `bigint`.

-Pres `F12` in Chrome and check it out in the Console!
+Press `F12` in Chrome and check it out in the Console!

 Example with `string` type:
 ```